SO-Close-Vote-Reviewers/socvr-website-content/pages/faq.md

 <a id="can-i-request-reopen"></a>**Reopen Votes Request** are perfectly welcome.
 If you see something that you think should be reopened,
 we're more than happy to look at it.
-Note: most of the time reopen voting requires domain specific knowledge, so there could be no one in the room that truly understand the subject matter enough to make a judgement call.
+Note: most of the time reopen voting requires domain specific knowledge, so there could be no one in the room that truly understand the subject matter enough to make a judgment call.

-<a id="can-i-request-delete"></a>**Delete Vote Requests** are for when you find a post that needs to be absolutly removed from the site.
+<a id="can-i-request-delete"></a>**Delete Vote Requests** are for when you find a post that needs to be absolutely removed from the site.
 Please use
-this only when absolutly nessessary.
+this only when absolutely necessary.
 We also ask that you have the power to delete vote before you request votes from others.

 <a id="can-i-request-vlq-naa"></a>**Very Low Quality** (**VLQ**) or **Not an Answer** (**NAA**) flag requests are
 not allowed here.
 Multiple of these flags on a single post does not process it faster, so bringing it